microsoft/openshift-container-platform/README.md

 This template uses the On-Demand Red Hat Enterprise Linux image from the Azure Gallery.
 >When using the On-Demand image, there is an hourly charge for using this image.
 At the same time, the instance will be registered to your Red Hat subscription, so you will also be using one of your entitlements.
 This will lead to "double billing".

+If you are only using one pool ID for all nodes, then enter the same pool ID for both 'rhsmPoolId' and 'rhsmBrokerPoolId'.

+If 3rd marketplace offer is selected, then you need to provide the following informatin for the offer - publisher, offer, sku, version.
+You also need to enable the offer for programatic deployment.

 If private masters is selected, a static private IP needs to be specified which will be assigned to the front end of the master load balancer.
 This must be within the CIDR for the master subnet and not already in use.
 The master DNS name must also be supplied and this needs to map to the static Private IP and will be used to access the console on the master nodes.